freeCodeCamp/freeCodeCamp/guide/english/machine-learning/index.md

 ---
 ## Machine Learning

-Arthur Samuel, a pioneer in artificial intelligence, defined Machine Learning in 1959 as "the field of study that gives computers the ability to learn without being explicitly programmed."
+Arthur Samuel, a pioneer in the field of artificial intelligence, defined *Machine Learning* in 1959 as "the field of study that gives computers the ability to learn without being explicitly programmed".

-A more formal definition of Machine Learning is provided by Prof Tom Mitchell of CMU:
+A more formal definition of Machine Learning is provided by Prof Tom Mitchell at CMU:

 > "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E."